tangjm/data-engineering-notes/public/AWS/module2_cloud_economics_billing/notes_pricing.md

 - Increased developer productivity
 - Agile businesses can quickly respond to new and emerging opportunities
 - Increase in global reach

-### Case Study on Delaware North
-- They migrated to AWS, removing 205 physical servers

 ### Billing

 AWS Organisations for grouped billing of multiple accounts